WisDOT North Central Region road construction update - Wausau Pilot & Review

 Schedule: April 26, 2021 to July 9, 2021

-Work scheduled for next week: Crews will continue removing and replacing asphalt and perform shoulder work.
+Work scheduled for next week: Crews will be paving intersections, install pavement marking, and work on shoulders.

-Traffic impacts: Traffic will be reduced to a single lane with flaggers during pavement removal and replacement.
-A pilot vehicle will be used at times to assist motorists through the work zone.
+Traffic impacts: Traffic will be reduced to a single lane with flaggers during pavement removal and replacement, and shoulder work.

 Portage County